xavierloeraflores/wgu-capstone/project_management/Project-Proposal-Plan.md

 - A platform for users to post content to a timeline feed.
 - Automatic moderation of posts for offensive content upon submission.
 - Public feed displaying content with moderation indicators.
-- Functionality for users to preview potential offensiveness of their posts.
+- Functionality for users to preview the potential offensiveness of their posts.
 - Opt-in feature for users to view flagged content.

 #### Documentation